Feminist Pilgrimage: Journeys of Discovery

 - the story of nine women creating and sustaining a retreat for writing and support.

 Stacy Russo, a librarian and associate professor at Santa Ana College in Santa Ana, California, is a writer, poet, and artist.
-Her book publications include A Better World Starts Here: Activists and Their Work (forthcoming, Sanctuary Publishers); Love Activism (Litwin Books); We Were Going to Change the World: Interviews with Women from the 1970s/1980s Southern California Punk Rock Scene (Santa Monica Press); Life as Activism: June Jordan’s Writings from The Progressive (Litwin Books); and The Library as Place in California (McFarland).
+Her book publications include A Better World Starts Here: Activists and Their Work (Sanctuary Publishers); Love Activism (Litwin Books); We Were Going to Change the World: Interviews with Women from the 1970s/1980s Southern California Punk Rock Scene (Santa Monica Press); Life as Activism: June Jordan’s Writings from The Progressive (Litwin Books); and The Library as Place in California (McFarland).
 Stacy's books have been featured on National Public Radio, Pacifica Radio, the Canadian Broadcasting System, Sirius XM Radio, KCET Artbound, LA Weekly, and various other media channels.
 Her articles, poetry, and reviews have appeared in Feminist Teacher, Feminist Collections, American Libraries, Counterpoise, Library Journal, Chaffey Review, Serials Review, and the anthology Open Doors: An Invitation to Poetry (Chaparral Canyon Press).
-Her first two poetry chapbooks are forthcoming: Everyday Magic (Finishing Line Press) and The Moon and Other Poems (Dancing Girl Press).
+Her poetry chapbooks are forthcoming: Everyday Magic (Finishing Line Press) and The Moon and Other Poems (Dancing Girl Press).
 Stacy is a collage artist.
 She uses magazines, old books, acrylic paint, cardboard, and wood in her creations.
 She holds degrees from the University of California, Berkeley; Chapman University; and San Jose State University.

 Please reach the editor at email@example.com with any questions.